-3.6 Strips, Stripping and Reconstitution
+3.5 Strips, Stripping and Reconstitution

-106. Between 1997 and 2008, all new conventional gilts were issued with coupon and maturity dates in one of two series - 7 June & 7 December, or 7 March & 7 September, in order to facilitate the 'stripping' of different gilts into fungible coupon payments due on a designated date.
+106. Between 1997 and 2008, all new conventional gilts were issued with coupon and maturity dates in one of two series - 7 June & 7 December, or 7 March & 7 September - in order to facilitate the 'stripping' of different gilts into fungible coupon payments due on a designated date.
 Principal strips (i.e. the final par redemption payments) are not fungible, even with coupon strips maturing on the same day, but may still be traded as separate securities.
 In October 2009, the DMO introduced a further series of coupon and maturity dates for new conventional gilts - 22 January & 22 July - in order further to diversify coupon flows.
 The DMO has no current plans to make gilts of the new series strippable.
 However, should it decide to do so, it would make an appropriate announcement at the time.

-- 107. The DMO maintains a list, available on its website18, of all those gilts that have been declared eligible for stripping, and the amounts currently held in stripped format, which is updated on a weekly basis.
-A newly-launched gilt is unlikely to be declared 'strippable' until a sufficient amount of the gilt has been issued, in order to maintain liquidity in both the stripped and unstripped formats in recent times this has been interpreted as a minimum of £5 billion nominal in issue. - 108.
-Under current gilt market convention, prices in strips (coupons and principals) are quoted in terms of their yield, usually to three decimal places, calculated on an actual/actual basis, with any subsequent cash dealing prices rounded to the nearest penny.
-The minimum denomination for trading in strips is one penny, and the minimum amount of the source gilt that may be stripped or reconstituted is £10,000 nominal (except for cases where the source gilt is still within its first coupon period, short or long, where the minimum amount is £1 million, for technical reasons 19). - 109.
-GEMMs wishing to participate in the strips market are invited to become a Strips Market Participant, which indicates that the specific GEMM is prepared to offer a service in strips to end-investors.
-A list of Strips Market Participants is maintained on the DMO website. - 110.
-GEMMs, as well as the DMO and the Bank of England, are the only institutions permitted to strip and reconstitute gilts.
-Strips may only be held or transferred within CREST. - 111.
-Further details on aspects of the strips market can found in the most recent edition of the DMO's Information Memorandum entitled "Issue, Stripping and Reconstitution of British Government Stock", available on the DMO website.
+107. The DMO maintains a list, available on its website14, of all those gilts that have been declared eligible for stripping, and the amounts currently held in stripped format, which is updated on a weekly basis.
+A newly-launched gilt is unlikely to be declared 'strippable' until a sufficient amount of the gilt has been issued, in order to maintain liquidity in both the stripped and unstripped formats - in recent times this has been interpreted as a minimum of £5 billion nominal in issue.

+108. Under current gilt market convention, prices in strips (coupons and principals) are quoted in terms of their yield, usually to three decimal places, calculated on an actual/actual basis, with any subsequent cash dealing prices rounded to the nearest penny.
+The minimum denomination for trading in strips is one penny, and the minimum amount of the source gilt that may be stripped or reconstituted is $\pounds 10,000$ nominal (except for cases where the source gilt is still within its first coupon period, short or long, where the minimum amount is $\pounds 1$ million, for technical reasons15).

-18 www.dmo.gov.uk/index.aspx?page=Gilts/Gilts_In_Issue.
+14 www.dmo.gov.uk/index.aspx?page=Gilts/Gilts_In_Issue.